 Absolutely.
 Check out our CrimeInsight platform.
 This database uses information submitted to TBI through the Tennessee Incident-Based Reporting System (TIBRS).
 It can be a bit tricky to navigate your first time, so if you have trouble, just reach out to our office or watch our online tutorial.

 No. Though a lot of our work mirrors and complements the work of our federal partners, we have a unique charter and mission to serve the people of Tennessee.
 We also have unique laws guiding our work.

-You bet.
-Find us on Facebook, Twitter, YouTube, and WordPress by clicking the links in the 'Social Media' section below.
+Find us on a variety of social media platforms by clicking the links in the 'Social Media' bar below.